Georgetown College offers an A.B. in American Studies.

 Because the program is small and our courses emphasize discussion and hands-on learning, students develop a strong sense of community through the creation of cohorts for each year group.
 This is enhanced by extracurricular activities, including field trips, social events, and lectures.
-Recent field trips have included a visit to a special exhibit of Thomas Cole’s paintings at the Metropolitan Museum of Art, a multi-site tour of Baltimore, and a visit to Mount Vernon.
-Every fall, the annual Richardson Lecture brings nationally-known writers, scholars, and artists to campus, and these events always include opportunities for students to talk in small groups with the speakers.
+Recent field trips have included a visit to a special exhibit of Thomas Cole’s paintings at the Metropolitan Museum of Art, a multi-site tour of Baltimore, and a visit to Richmond, VA.
+Every academic year, the annual Richardson Lecture in American Studies brings nationally-known writers, scholars, and artists to campus, and these events always include opportunities for students to talk in small groups with the speakers.

 The American Studies major is well-suited for intellectually curious and independent students whose interests cross disciplines and departments.
 The American Studies major is designed to help students develop an integrated and intensive understanding of the social, historical, material, and aesthetic aspects of American cultures.
 This highly flexible major allows students to identify and pursue their interests while working collaboratively with a cohort of students and faculty.
 Field trips and on-campus events help to build a strong intellectual community that undergirds each student’s experience.

 The program lays a strong foundation in two core courses that students take in their sophomore year and culminates in a guided year-long thesis sequence, in between students have significant freedom to pursue questions and topics of their choice by selecting from a wide range of electives.
 Because of the sophomore core courses, students interested in American Studies must apply in the spring of their first year, unlike other majors in the College.

-More than half a century after its founding, American Studies at Georgetown University remains committed to challenging its students with a demanding curriculum that prepares our graduates for careers in a wide variety of fields, including law, journalism, teaching, government, museum curation, national security, new media and television, non-profit work, and business, as well advanced study at the masters and doctoral level.
+More than half a century after its founding, American Studies at Georgetown University remains committed to challenging its students with a demanding curriculum that prepares our graduates for careers in a wide variety of fields, including law, journalism, teaching, government, museum curation, national security, new media and television, non-profit work, and business, as well as advanced study at the masters and doctoral level.

 American Studies majors are required to complete 14 courses for the major.